-- Diagonal Prism: provides a more comfortable right angle viewing position.
-Slide the diagonal prism directly into the eyepiece holder (3, Fig. 1). - Optical Tube: The main optical component that gathers the light from distant objects and brings this light to a focus for examination through the eyepiece. - Dec Lock: Controls the manual vertical movement of the telescope.
-Turning the Dec lock counterclockwise unlocks the telescope enabling it to be freely rotated by hand about the vertical axis.
-Turning the Dec lock clockwise (to a firm feel only) prevents the telescope from being moved manually, but engages the vertical motor drive for AutoStar operation.
+- Eyepiece: Place the Super Plössl 26mm eyepiece into the 90° diagonal prism (Pg.
+7, Fig. 1, 4) and tighten in place with the thumbscrews.
+The eyepiece magnifies the image collected in the optical tube. - 2 Eyepiece Holder Thumbscrew: Tightens the diagonal prism in place.
+Tighten to a firm feel only. - 3 Eyepiece Holder: Holds the diagonal prism in place. - 4 Diagonal Prism: provides a more comfortable right angle viewing position.
+Slide the diagonal prism directly into the eyepiece holder (Pg.
+7, Fig. 1, 4). - Optical Tube: The main optical component that gathers the light from distant objects and brings this light to a focus for examination through the eyepiece. - Dec.
+Lock: Controls the manual vertical movement of the telescope.
+Turning the Dec. lock counterclockwise unlocks the telescope enabling it to be freely rotated by hand about the vertical axis.
+Turning the Dec. lock clockwise (to a firm feel only) prevents the telescope from being moved manually, but engages the vertical motor drive for AudioStar operation.

-NOTE: The Dec lock knob is a knurled knob located on the fork arm to the right of the focus knob (8, Fig. 1).
+NOTE: The Dec. lock knob is a knurled knob located on the fork arm to the right of the focus knob (Pg.
+5, Fig. 1, 8).

-CAUTION: When loosening the Dec lock, be sure to support the optical tube (5, Fig. 1).
+CAUTION: When loosening the Dec. lock, be sure to support the optical tube (Pg.
+5, Fig. 1, 5).
 The weight of the tube could cause the tube to swing through the fork arms suddenly.

-- 7 Fork Arms: Hold the optical tube in place. - Focus Knob: Moves the telescope's primary mirror in a finely-controlled motion to achieve precise image focus.
+- 7 Fork Arms: Hold the optical tube in place. - 8 Focus Knob: Moves the telescope's primary mirror in a finely controlled motion to achieve precise image focus.
 The LX90 telescope can be focused on objects from a distance of about 25 ft. to infinity.
 Rotate the focus knob counterclockwise to focus on distant objects, and clockwise to focus on nearby objects. - 9 R.A.
 Lock: Controls the manual horizontal rotation of the telescope.
 Turning the R.A. lock counterclockwise unlocks the telescope, enabling it to be freely rotated by hand about the horizontal axis.
-Turning the R.A. lock clockwise prevents the telescope from being rotated manually, and engages the horizontal motor drive for AutoStar operation. - Right Ascension (R.A.)
-Setting Circle: See APPENDIX A, page 50, for detailed information. - Declination (Dec) Setting Circle (on left fork arm): See APPENDIX A, page 50, for detailed information.
+Turning the R.A. lock clockwise prevents the telescope from being rotated manually, and engages the horizontal motor drive for AudioStar operation. - (D) Right Ascension (R.A.)
+Setting Circle: See APPENDIX A, page 49, for detailed information. - Declination (Dec.)
+Setting Circle (on left fork arm): See APPENDIX A, page 49, for detailed information.
 Note the small, molded triangular pointer underneath the circle.
-Line up the desired Declination setting with this pointer. - @ GPS Receiver: Receives information transmitted from Global Positioning System (GPS) satellites.
-See page 21 for more information. - (B) Computer Control Panel - A. Handbox (HBX) Port: Plug the AutoStar coil cord (10, Fig. 2) into this port. - B. LED: The red power indicator light illuminates when power is supplied to the AutoStar handbox and to the telescope's motor drive. - C. ON/OFF Switch: Turns the Computer Control Panel and AutoStar ON or OFF.
+Line up the desired Declination setting with this pointer. - GPS Receiver: Receives information transmitted from Global Positioning System (GPS) satellites.
+See page 21 for more information. - (3) Computer Control Panel - A. Handbox (HBX) Port: Plug the AudioStar coil cord (Pg10, Fig. 2, 10) into this port. - B. LED: The red power indicator light illuminates when power is supplied to the AudioStar handbox and to the telescope's motor drive. - C. ON/OFF Switch: Turns the Computer Control Panel and AudioStar ON or OFF.

-- D. Auxiliary (AUX) Port (2): Provides connection for the SmartFinder LNT module, and also current and future Meade accessories, such as the Meade Accessory Port Module.
-See OPTIONAL ACCESSORIES, page 43. - E. 12v Power Connector: Provides connection so that the telescope assembly may be powered from either a 12v DC auto cigarette light plug or from a standard 115v AC home outlet using optionally available 25' power cords. - AutoStar: See page 9 for a description of AutoStar's features. - 15 Dust Cover: Gently pry the dust cover from the front lens of the telescope.
+- D. Auxiliary (AUX) Port (2): Provides connection for Meade accessories.
+See OPTIONAL ACCESSORIES, page 42. - E. 12v Power Connector: Provides connection so that the telescope assembly may be powered from either a 12v DC auto cigarette light plug or from a standard 115v AC home outlet using optionally available 25' power cords. - AudioStar: See page 10 for a description of AutoStar's features. - 15 Dust Cover: Gently pry the dust cover from the front lens of the telescope.